EthanAI/ParkingGarageApp/README.md

             Subgoals to achieve this:
                 xRun in background
-                XGPS/BT to trigger it on and off Xreciever class to trigger this?
+                XGPS/BT to trigger it on and off Xreceiver class to trigger this?
                 	+check what type of BT we connected to (vs pebble watch) store in options
             	xCheck GPS for start daemon